 This facility is a partnership between the City of Edmonton and the University of Alberta.
 It will allow both partners to increase their waste diversion rates and continue reducing greenhouse emissions from their activities.
 The Climate Change and Emissions Management Corporation (CCEMC), with its mandate to provide funding for initiatives that reduce GHG emissions or improve Alberta’s ability to adapt to climate change, has also provided funding.

-The ADF is scheduled to be in operation by the first half of 2018.
+The ADF is scheduled to be in operation by the end of 2018.